AdaLollA/HnB-Automation/4 - Project3/openhab_ssh.md

-# Openhab
-## Connect to Openhab on Raspberry via SSH
+# Openhab on Raspberry via SSH
 - to connect to the SSH to work with the openhab console on the Raspberry, there are two possibilities we tried:
     1. over command line:
         ```